How to Help Your Horse Shed

 - If your horse is comfortable, you can use clippers to tidy up your horse.
 Trim those wacky hairs around joints, ears, chins, and fetlocks if you want to.
 Clipper combs are handy to use for this; they create some distance between the blade and your horse so only the unruly hair is chopped off.

-Grooming oil on a cloth will pick up stray hairs after you are done grooming.
+Grooming oil on a cloth will pick up stray hairs after grooming.

 Help your horse shed from the inside out